 CENTROID CNC PC Minimum Hardware and Benchmark Requirements for proper CNC control operation

-We suggest using a Beelink EQI12 mini i3, i5, or i7 and a Touch Screen LCD display with 16:9 aspect ratio (1920x1080 preferred as the CNC12 software is a perfect fit at this size.)
+We suggest using a Beelink EQI12 Mini PC and a Touch Screen LCD display with 16:9 aspect ratio (1920x1080 preferred, Centroid CNC12 with the Centroid VCP software fit perfectly at this resolution).

-You can purchase an Intel NUC from Centroid with Windows pre configured for CNC use and Centroid Acorn Free Mill, Router, Plasma and Lathe CNC software preloaded ready to run on a CNC here: https://shopcentroidcnc.com/shop/cnc-accessories/mini-cncpc/
+You can purchase an Intel MiniPC from Centroid with Windows 11 pre-configured for CNC use, with Centroid CNC12 Mill, Router, Plasma or Lathe CNC software preloaded here: https://shopcentroidcnc.com/shop/cnc-accessories/mini-cncpc/

 But if you want to build or use your own CNCPC, here are the Centroid Primary CNCPC requirements: